simplex-chat/simplexmq/README.md

 [![GitHub build](https://github.com/simplex-chat/simplexmq/workflows/build/badge.svg)](https://github.com/simplex-chat/simplexmq/actions?query=workflow%3Abuild)
 [![GitHub release](https://img.shields.io/github/v/release/simplex-chat/simplexmq)](https://github.com/simplex-chat/simplexmq/releases)

-📢 **v0.5.1 brings a hotfix to the server's subscription management logic, to apply it run the following command on your server.** If you're doing a custom installation instead of Linode or DigitalOcean you may have to change the path for binary download.
+📢 **v0.5.1 brings a hotfix to the server's subscription management logic, to apply it run the following command on your server.
+If you have store log enabled for your server, information about already established queues will be preserved.** If you're doing a custom installation instead of Linode or DigitalOcean you may have to change the path for binary download.

 ```sh
 systemctl stop smp-server && curl -L -o /opt/simplex/bin/smp-server https://github.com/simplex-chat/simplexmq/releases/download/v0.5.1/smp-server-ubuntu-20_04-x86-64 && chmod +x /opt/simplex/bin/smp-server && systemctl start smp-server